cert-manager/website/content/en/docs/usage/ingress.md

 - `cert-manager.io/issuer-kind`: the name of an external `Issuer` controller's `CustomResourceDefinition` (only necessary for out-of-tree `Issuers`)

+- `cert-manager.io/issuer-group`: the name of the API group of external `Issuer` controller (only necessary for out-of-tree `Issuers`)

 - `kubernetes.io/tls-acme: "true"`: this annotation requires additional configuration of the ingress-shim [see below](./#optional-configuration).
   Namely, a default `Issuer` must be specified as arguments to the